Comparable

 The

-interface is used when we create a class and we want to define a "natural" ordering between any pair of objects created from that class.
-In essence, its job is to let us define>
+Comparableinterface is used when we create a class and we want to define a "natural" ordering between any pair of objects created from that class.
+In essence, its job is to let us define>,<, and==relationships for classes that we create.

-interface contains a single abstract method that must be implemented by implementing subclasses:
+The Comparable interface contains a single abstract method that must be implemented by implementing subclasses:

 int compareTo(T other)

-object compares to the other
+It defines how this object compares to the other object.

 Two things are worth discussing about the method signature.